ctlst-tech/uas-catpilot/README.md

 $ sudo apt-get install cmake openocd stlink-tools catch2 bison flex
 ```

-To build and debug with VS Code you need to set up *.json configuration files in the .vscode driectory.
+To build and debug with VS Code you need to set up *.json configuration files in the .vscode directory.
 You also need to install the following extensions
 - CMake
 - CMake Tools
 - Clang-Format